gtaws/ProtectWithWAF/lab1/README.md

 9. Click "Next" on the *Create Conditions* page.

-10. Click "Create Rule" button.
+10. Click "Create Rule" button.<br>
+**Note:** Be sure to pick the appropriate match condition for each of the rules you are creating.
+For example the XSS1 condition you would want to select the "match at least one of the filters in the cross-site scripting match condition"

 11. Create a simple Cross-site scripting rule that in our example will contain a single XSS condition created above.
 Select the condition "XSS1" as below and click "Add Condition":
 ![](.//media/image20.png)